-Managed receivables of \$134 billion at the end of the second quarter of 2016 were funded primarily with term debt and term asset-backed securities.
-Securitized funding as a percent of managed receivables was 35%.
+Managed receivables of \$134 billion at the end of the third quarter of 2016 were funded primarily with term debt and term asset-backed securities.
+Securitized funding as a percent of managed receivables was 33%.

 We expect the mix of securitized funding to trend lower over time.
 The calendarization of the funding plan may result in quarterly fluctuations of the securitized funding percentage.
+We expect this mix to be higher in the fourth quarter.